 When Tania Talks

-When Tania Talks is a blog focussing on Tania’s love of beauty and fashion, as well as her diagnosis of chronic illness.
-A disability blogger, her blog posts share insight into her life with Ehlers-Danlos Syndrome, Basilar Type migraines and Meares-Irlen syndrome, amongst other conditions.
-However, her friendly and informative tone makes this a fantastic blog for disabled people and carers alike.
+When Tania Talks focuses on the author Tania and her love of beauty and fashion, as well as her diagnosis of a chronic illness.
+As a disability blogger, her blog posts share insight into her life with Ehlers-Danlos Syndrome, Basilar Type migraines and Meares-Irlen syndrome, amongst other conditions.
+This blog is perfect for disabled people and carers alike.

 “My favourite part about blogging is the community.
 Becoming a blogger I have met so many interesting people, other bloggers and influencers from all over the world.
 From America to Australia, I have made a whole new friendship group online.
 It gives me the chance to get inspiration and ideas, but it also gives me support as I can connect and talk to other disabled people who experience similar issues to myself.”